zalando-stups/documentation/components/senza.rst

     by the `Elastigroup cluster orientation`_.
 The default setting is "Balanced".

 ``Elastigroup``
-    The raw specification of the Elastigroup, according to the `Elastigroup API`_.
-    The content of this property is set as the content of the ``group`` attribute of the API.
+    The raw specification of the Elastigroup.
+Please refer to the vendor documentation for the specification the `Elastigroup Create API`_.
+The content of this property is copied to the ``group`` attribute of the API.

 Senza will try to mix and match `Senza::TaupageAutoScalingGroup`_ properties with the Elastigroup.
 Raw definitions inside the ``Elastigroup`` property take precedence